chrisclark/blog/content/scifi-short-stories.md

 None of these are deep cuts; they are well known among sci-fi readers and short story lovers.
 But I thought I'd compile the ones I love nonetheless.

 ### Isaac Asimov (1956) - The Last Question (and Answer)
 The Last Question is Asmiov's best story, and everyone knows it (Asimov included).
-A later story, The Last Answer, is also excellent and related only indirectly, through an existential theme.
+A later story, The Last Answer, is also excellent but related only indirectly, through an existential theme.
 It's worth noting that [Answer](https://www.roma1.infn.it/~anzel/answer.html) by Fredric Brown is likely an (uncited) inspiration (it was written a few years prior).
 Lastly, a Douglas Adams fan will surely recognize the famous Last Question parody from Hitchiker's Guide.

   - [The Last Question](https://www.physics.princeton.edu/ph115/LQ.pdf)
   - [The Last Answer](https://highexistence.com/the-last-answer-short-story/)